Meett27/Django-Invoice-system/README.md

 Every Path is secured with login user_id, without user_id it will not going to allow access

 For Manager can access application via link which will be send to the email address and can login with Super user user_name and password in login page
-And only manager can update and delete the transactions in collections
+And only manager can update and delete the transactions in collections super user(user_name:meet,password:meet)

 ```